 Lazy River Tubing, Treetop Escapades & Now Whitewater Rafting at Adirondack Adventure Center

 Ready for an adventure?
 Adirondack Adventure Center in Lake Luzerne, NY, is just a short drive from Lake George.
-They offer thrilling yet kid-friendly activities, they have skilled employees who yield rave reviews, and starting in 2020 you can cross riding the rapids off your bucket list.
+They offer thrilling yet kid-friendly activities, they have skilled employees who yield rave reviews, and as of 2020 you can cross riding the rapids off your bucket list.

 The Addition of Whitewater Rafting & Why It's Personal to the Owner

-Adirondack Adventure Center has added whitewater rafting to the lineup, which already includes lazy river tubing and treetop adventures, for their 2020 season.
+Adirondack Adventure Center added whitewater rafting to the lineup in 2020, which already includedlazy river tubing and treetop adventure.
 This is a perfect fit for owner Dane Morton, who started working as a whitewater rafting guide at the age of 14 as his mother managed a local whitewater rafting company.